Roman Polanski: Wanted and Desired: Reception

 Metacritic rates Roman Polanski: Wanted and Desired a score of 78/100 based on 16 reviews ("generally favorable").
-Rotten Tomatoes scores the film at 85% positive reviews based on 48 reviews.
+Rotten Tomatoes scores the film at 85% positive reviews based on 48 reviews, with the website's critics consensus calling it "a courtroom drama and an exploration of celebrity and responsibility."

 Cathleen McGuigan, reviewing the film for Newsweek, referred to the film as "deft and subtle" and particularly noted "an enigmatic little scene near the end [where] [y]ou see a fierce old whale of a man in a chair, banging a drum while an elfin youth jumps and hops to the beats, like a puppet on a string.
 The hopping boy finally escapes his tormentor by scurrying and tumbling across a field, running toward the Eiffel Tower in the distance.
 The tyrannized, barefoot kid is Polanski himself, and the footage is from a 16-minute short called The Fat and the Lean that he made in 1961, on the brink of his fame as a brilliant new European director.
 The wordless scene may last less than a minute in Marina Zenovich's documentary, but it sticks with you, and it echoes another clip in her film.
 This one is from a television interview Polanski did decades later where he says he felt like 'a mouse with which an abominable cat was making sport.'
 The cat in question was Los Angeles Judge Laurence J. Rittenband, who'd presided over the director's 1977 criminal case for having sex with a 13-year-old girl".

 One negative review by Bill Wyman, writing for Salon, stated: "The film, which has inexplicably gotten all sorts of praise, whitewashes what Polanski did in blatant and subtle fashion[.]
 The tone is set early on, when a friend of Polanski's tells of being woken up and informed that the director had to call his attorney.
 The moment is actually played for laughs, with interspersed shots of a worried Mia Farrow using the phone in a scene from Rosemary's Baby — that, too, about a horrifically abused woman.
 But the scene isn't used to illustrate the victim's story -- it's about poor Roman.
 He's the person making the desperate phone call.
 It's an odd juxtaposition when you think about it."

 Nathan Southern of Allmovie writes that, "filmmaker Marina Zenovich revisits this difficult case via extensive interviews with Geimer [the underage victim], defense attorney Douglas Dalton, Assistant DA Roger Gunson, and others.
 In the process, she raises pivotal questions about the U.S. legal system and the fairness of the judge, Laurence J. Rittenband (who was reportedly extremely vocal about his desire to topple Polanski) and encounters many recollections of judicial malfeasance from those who were involved".